MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/includes/tabs-hand-tracking-1.md

 Getting hand pose works for close interactions like grabbing objects or pressing buttons.
 However, sometimes you must work with holograms that are far away from you.
 This can be accomplished with hand rays.
 You can draw a ray from your hand to a far point and, with some help from Unreal ray tracing, select a hologram that would otherwise be out of reach. £

-To get the data for the hand rays, you should use the “Get Motion Controller Data” function from the previous section.
-The returned structure contains two parameters you can use to create a hand ray – “Aim Position” and “Aim Rotation”.
+To get the data for the hand rays, you should use the Get Motion Controller Data function from the previous section.
+The returned structure contains two parameters you can use to create a hand ray – **Aim Position** and **Aim Rotation**.
 These parameters form a ray directed by your elbow.
 You should take them and find a hologram being pointed by.

 Below is an example of determining whether a hand ray hits a Widget and setting a custom hit result: